Southern Illinois University Edwardsville: History

-The dual campus solution was temporary mostly because both facilities were in urban areas with little room for expansion even at the time of purchase.
+The dual campus solution was temporary, mostly because both facilities were in urban areas with little room for expansion even at the time of purchase.
 Land for the permanent campus was purchased in 1960—2660 acres of farmland.
 Money for the purchase came from A) contributions from individuals, businesses, industries, labor unions, civic organizations, and PTAs; B) loans from 14 Metro-East banks; and C) state funding.
 The location, west of Edwardsville, was chosen due to its accessibility via highways, its usability as an educational campus, and its proximity to the major urban areas of the Metro-East.

 In 1960, a bond issue was voted upon by the residents of Illinois; the measure passed by more than 100,000 votes, providing funds for the construction of the campuses of SIUE and the school now known as the University of Illinois Chicago.
 A conference entitled Environmental Planning-Edwardsville Campus (EPEC) took place in 1961, highlighting the architectural and spatial design of the future campus.
 The campus was designed by architects Hellmuth, Obata and Kassabaum].
 Ground was broken in 1963 and, with the first two buildings (Peck Hall and Lovejoy Library) completed, classes were first held on the Edwardsville campus in fall 1965.
 A series of dedication ceremonies from 1966 to 1969 highlighted the ongoing growth of the campus.

 Prior to the development of the Edwardsville campus, six "Divisions of Academic Programs" were established for the SIU Residential Centers in Alton and East St. Louis on March 4, 1960.
 When the move was made to the new campus in 1965, the "Divisions" became the Schools of Business, Education, Fine Arts, Humanities, Science and Technology, and Social Sciences.
 The nursing program, which was to become the School of Nursing when the new campus opened, was established on March 29, 1964.
-On April 18, 1969, the Board of Trustees voted to establish the School of Dental Medicine, which opened in 1972.
+On April 18, 1969, the board of trustees voted to establish the School of Dental Medicine, which opened in 1972.
 The School of Engineering originated as the Engineering Department of the School of Science and Technology and was elevated to School status in 1982.
 Between September 9, 1993, and July 1, 1995, the Schools of Fine Arts, Humanities, Sciences, and Social Sciences and the University College merged to become the College of Arts and Sciences.
 The newest of SIUE's schools, the School of Pharmacy, began classes in 2005.
 In 2014, the School of Education was renamed to School of Education, Health and Human Behavior to better represent the diversity and growth of its academic programs.

 During its early days of rapid growth, the school became increasingly independent of its parent school in Carbondale.
-In 1971, the SIU Board of Trustees made official the campus's name of Southern Illinois University at Edwardsville.
+In 1971, SIU's board of trustees made official the campus's name of Southern Illinois University at Edwardsville.